 - Offers a Contribution to Margin discount and lower cost options for certain types of New Load

-Rates for medium-sized businesses (energy usage of 20 - 500 kW/month)
+(Energy usage of 20 - 500 kW/month)

 - Medium-sized commercial and industrial businesses with electrical equipment registering demands from 200 kW through 500 kW

-- 24-hour service stations, convenience marts, recreational facilities, churches, restaurants, and motels
+- 24-hour service stations, convenience marts, recreational facilities, churches, restaurants, and motels benefit from this plan

-- The rate schedule is available to customers with charging demands between 20kW but below 500kW.
+- The rate schedule is available to customers with charging demands between 20kW but below 500kW

 - Available to those with monthly demands that reach or exceed 200 kW